SentinelFi/SEP/SEP_draft.md

 Underlying asset interactions are handled through the `TokenClient` struct, which provides functionality to query balances and decimals, as well as execute asset transfers.

 Certain arithmetic operations, particularly `muldiv` calculations, are implemented based on an open-source mathematical library developed by Script3.
 For reference: https://github.com/script3/soroban-fixed-point-math/

+Maximum decimals offset value: the OpenZeppelin implementation caps this value at 10 to balance security and user experience.
+Values above 10 offer negligible practical benefits, while values approaching 30 can cause overflow errors, depending on the base asset decimals, and amount of assets in the vault.

 OpenZeppelin’s fungible token standard implementation (SEP-41), for reference: https://github.com/OpenZeppelin/stellar-contracts/blob/main/packages/tokens/src/fungible/mod.rs